Ircama/epson_print_conf/README.md

 # Read EEPROM address 173 and EEPROM address 172:
 python3 epson_print_conf.py -m XP-205 -a 192.168.1.87 -R 173,172
 ```

-Note: resetting the ink waste counter is just removing a warning; not replacing the tank will make the ink spill.

 ## Creating an executable asset for the GUI